-Growing up my grandmother would ALWAYS make candy cane cookies, every year at the Holidays.
+Growing up my grandmother would ALWAYS make candy cane cookies at the holidays.
 You know the ones that look like candy canes but are a cookie...oh how I loved them.
 So soft, sweet, minty and pretty!
-So some time ago I set out to re-do the traditional recipe into a healthier version free from refined sugar and artificial coloring.
-It took a bit of experimenting but I have got it just right!
-In fact we recently made them in one of my Petit Chef cooking classes and all of the kids left blissfully exclaiming how good they were.
-In fact I plan to make them again on Friday...just because.
+Some time ago we set out to re-do the traditional recipe into a healthier version free from refined sugar and artificial coloring.
+It took a bit of experimenting but we have got it just right!
+In fact we recently made them in one of our cooking classes and all of the kids left blissfully exclaiming how good they were.
+In fact, we plan to make them again on Friday...just because.

 ¾ cup unsalted butter or Earth Balance (room temp)